-Taylor Swift Is Reposting Voter Selfies On Instagram, So Get That Pic
+Taylor Swift Is Reposting Your Voting Pics, So Make Sure You Get That Selfie

 The midterm elections might be closing out, but Taylor Swift isn't taking her focus off voting just yet.
 She continued her increasingly political activism on Nov.
 6 by kicking off Election Day with an inspiring video urging fans to get to the polls — and now, Taylor Swift is reposting voter selfies on Instagram in celebration of those who did.
 So grab that "I Voted" sticker, you guys, and start snapping it up.